camronh/Lottery-Tutorial/README.md

 }
 ```

+Users can call this function with a number 1-65535 and a value of 0.01 ether to buy a lottery ticket.
+The user's address is added to the
+addresses array in the `tickets` mapping.

-7. Create a function to mock the QRNG picking the winners
+#### 7. Create a function to mock the QRNG picking the winners

 ```solidity
 function closeWeek(uint256 _randomNumber) public {